 For prizes, the Eleians first gave out tripods (they were like trophies), and then after the first seven Olympics they gave out branches from olive trees.
-(The branches were cut from Hera‘s sacred grove with a gold sickle, by a boy whose parents were both living).
+(To make it seem more impressive,a boy whose parents were both living had to cut the branches from Hera‘s sacred grove with a gold sickle).

 And they had a hoplite race, where the men ran in armor (in later times anyway, they actually only wore a helmet and carried a spear).

 Then in 700 BC, the Eleians added wrestling and the pentathlon to the Olympic Games.

 The pentathlon means five events.
 We only know what four of them were: they were running, javelin, discus, and jumping.
 Javelin means throwing a spear to a faraway target, and discus was throwing a heavy bronze thing like a Frisbee as far as you could.
 They seem to have had these events separately as well as all together, the way we do in the Olympics today.